blackdoor-specialteams/intertalk/README.md

 #### `GET /keys`

-An endpoint which returns a [JWK set](https://tools.ietf.org/html/rfc7517#section-5) of all valid keys for this provider.
+An route which returns a [JWK set](https://tools.ietf.org/html/rfc7517#section-5) of all valid keys for this provider.

 ### Sending messages between providers

-Send messages to the `/messages` endpoint of the recieving provider.
+Send messages to the `/messages` route of the recieving provider.
 Only send one message per recieving provider (regardless of how many recipeients the conversation has).
 So in a conversation `["alice@ecorp.com", "bob@chat.allsafe.io", "jane@ecorp.com"]`, when bob sends a message, the `chat.allsafe.io` provider should only make one call to `ecorp.com`.

 ### Room behavior